-Longwoods population is roughly 18,000 and has done a great job of preserving its history.
+Longwood’s population is roughly 18,000 and this city has done a great job of preserving it’s rich history.
 Home to many exclusive Country Club communities Longwood is a great place to both live work and enjoy recreation.
 Longwood has its roots as a past citrus and lumber shipping center.
-Downtown Longwood has a remarkable historic district of two blocks that were that are filled with homes built in the 1870’s.
+Downtown Longwood has a remarkable historic district of two blocks that are filled with homes built in the 1870’s.
 Longwood it’s a great family town and one of the reasons for this is all of the community activities that fill the calendar each year.
-An annual arts and crafts festival, ‘Founders Day’ spring arts and crafts are both held in the spring and in the fall.
+An annual arts and crafts festival, ‘Founders Day’ are both popular events that are held in the spring and in the fall.
 Several car shows and a seafood festival are additional fun community events that Longwood also promotes.

 Money Magazine once voted Longwood in the list of ‘Top Places to Live in America’ and one of the factors that played in that recognition was the school system.
 The Seminole County school system is time and again recognized for its high measures and is one of the reasons that Longwood attracts a lot of young and growing families.